 \subsection{E-processes}

-An {\em e-value}, $E$, for a distribution $P_0$, is a non-negative function of the observable data such that $\E_{P_0}(E) \leq 1$.
-When the expected value is equal to 1, then we can interpret $E$ as the realized payoff for a bet of \$1 against $P_0$; see, e.g., \citet{shafer.betting}.
-With batch data, say, $X$, and models that have densities, the non-negativity and expected value constraint implies that $x \mapsto q(x) := E(x) \, p_0(x)$ is a density too; therefore, $E(x) = q(x)/p_0(x)$ must be a likelihood ratio.
-With this connection to likelihood ratios, $E$ can be understood as a measure of the evidence---``e'' stands for evidence---in the data against $P_0$, relative to the alternative $Q$.
-The connection between the e-value and testing is now clear: if the observed value of $E$ is large, then one would be inclined to reject the hypothesis $P_0$.
-A Bayes factor is an example of an e-value in the case of a simple hypothesis involving a single $P_0$.
-On the other hand, likelihood ratios of the form ``$\sup_p p(x) / p_0(x)$'' commonly used in mathematical statistics are not e-values.
+An {\em e-value}, $E$, relative to $P_0$, is a non-negative random variable with $P_0$-expected value (upper bounded by) 1.
+With batch data, say, $X$, and models that have densities, the non-negativity and expected value constraint implies that $x \mapsto q(x) := E(x) \, p_0(x)$ is a (sub-probability) density too; therefore, $E(x) = q(x)/p_0(x)$ is a likelihood ratio which can be interpreted as a measure of the evidence in data $x$ against $P_0$, relative to $Q$.
+Consequently, if the observed value of $E$ is large, then one would be inclined to reject the hypothesis $P_0$.
+A Bayes factor is an e-value relative to a single $P_0$; but likelihood ratios of the common form ``$\sup_p p(x) / p_0(x)$'' are not e-values.

 The situation described above is impractically simple.
-Indeed, it is rare that $\model_0$ is a singleton and often data does not come in a batch. {\em Test martingales} \citep{shafer2011test} offer a solution to the non-batch data problem.
-A test martingale is just a martingale $(M_n)$, with respect to the distribution $P_0$, adapted to the filtration $(\mathscr{A}_n)$ with $M_0 \equiv 1$; consequently, $\E_P(M_n) = 1$ for all $n$ and, by Doob's optional stopping theorem, $\E_P(M_N) = 1$ for all stopping times $N$.
+Indeed, it is rare that $\model_0$ is a singleton and often data does not come in a batch. {\em Test martingales} \citep{shafer.vovk.martingale} offer a solution to the non-batch data problem.
+A test martingale is a non-negative martingale $(M_n)$, relative to $P_0$, adapted to the filtration $(\mathscr{A}_n)$ with $M_0 \equiv 1$.
 Test martingales can also be expressed as likelihood ratios, i.e., if $Q$ is absolutely continuous with respect to $P_0$, then

 So then the construction of a test martingale boils down to the choice of $Q$ for the numerator.
 To handle composite $\model_0$ cases, one can construct a collection of test martingales $(M_n^{P_0})$ indexed by $n$ and by $P_0 \in \model_0$.
-This has the same likelihood ratio representation as above but, mathematically, the choice of $Q$ could vary with $P_0$.
-From here, one can define an {\em e-process} $(E_n)$ to be a sequence of non-negative random variables with $E_n \leq M_n^{P_0}$ for all $n$ and all $P_0 \in \model_0$.
+This also has a likelihood ratio form but, the choice of $Q$ could vary with $P_0$.
+Now define an {\em e-process} $(E_n)$ as a sequence of non-negative random variables with $E_n \leq M_n^{P_0}$ for all $n$ and all $P_0 \in \model_0$.
 An example of this would be $E_n = \inf_{P_0 \in \model_0} M_n^{P_0}$ and, if it happened that the $Q$ in \eqref{eq:test.martingale} does not depend on $P_0$, then this simplifies to